Freshmowed/FMPersisting/README.md

 a database path defined, and table(s) created if necessary.
 After that, rows are created from attribute dictionaries, objects are created from database rows, and property values are accessed using KVC.
 A LOT of boilerplate database access code is eliminated.

+There is no attempt to synchronize the database with an object graph.
+There are a relatively small number of methods available in FMPersistenceManager that you use to fetch from or modify the database.
+When and why this happens is explicitly and intentionally controlled by the overlying application.

 The example below is a data manager class that wraps the CRUD operations for the Album FMPersistingModel subclass defined above.